EMS-TU-Ilmenau/Flow/README.md

 When multiple outputs pull from the same source, which would change its data, data is not synchronized anymore.
 Imagine a node generating a random sample on each pull request.
 When multiple connected nodes pull from that noise-generator, the data is not synchronized.

+## Todo/discussion

+### Third party packages
+The project is very generic, as any python code can be inside the node.
+That means one could use the node editor primarily for signal processing, while someone else might use it for device controls/measurements or image processing as e.g. in Blender.
+Most nodes will probably be just interfaces for already existing, mighty functions or classes from third party packages like fastmat, numpy or matplotlib.

+That means a lot of third party code to install, which might not be needed for the other fields.
+Therefore, we need some sort of node-plugin-manager thing.

+Alternatively, the core (graph.py, node.py) of the project could be added as a git subproject for each specialization.
+The GUI could select the now newly developed nodes folder(s) to choose a library of nodes.